fjebaker/notes/src/raspi/raspi-bit-torrent.md

 Something I've noticed with the automated start of OpenVPN is that having multiple `.conf` files in `/etc/openvpn/` can cause some anomalous behaviour, especially on more recent versions of linux, including a highly annoying systemd password manager writing to `Wall` sporadically; make sure you only have **one** in the directory!

 ## Configuring Transmission
+You can either use transmission natively, or through a docker container.
+The benefits of using a docker container, beyond the usual benefits, include built-in web UI and more stateful control of torrenting environment.

+### Native
 The configuration settings for the transmission daemon can be found in `/etc/transmission-daemon/settings.json`.
 Lines of importance are
 ```
 {